Germiquere/whatsappbot/README.md

 3. You can start the project locally using the command <code>npm start</code>.

 Configuration:
-1. create a .env file in your repository using the command <code>cp example.env .env</code>.
+1. Create a .env file in your repository using the command <code>cp example.env .env</code>.